petrvanblokland/DesignDesignSpace/Program2018.md

 Similar techniques apply to the development of parameters and writing code.
 The workshop does put special emphasis on the integration of all these techniques into one extended toolset that designers can select from.

-*Online worksshops build up from an intensive mixture of personal hangouts, group hangouts, code and document sharing through GitHub and live online presentations by teachers and students.*
+*Online workshops build up from an intensive mixture of personal hangouts, group hangouts, code and document sharing through GitHub and live online presentations by teachers and students.*

 #### &#36;150

+---
 ### How to deal with customers?
 (1 day)
 #### April 26 (Online, 11 places left)